Dialogue: As topic

 The physicist David Bohm originated a related form of dialogue where a group of people talk together in order to explore their assumptions of thinking, meaning, communication, and social effects.
 This group consists of ten to thirty people who meet for a few hours regularly or a few continuous days.
 In a Bohm dialogue, dialoguers agree to leave behind debate tactics that attempt to convince and, instead, talk from their own experience on subjects that are improvised on the spot.

 In his influential works, Russian philosopher Mikhail Bakhtin provided an extralinguistic methodology for analysing the nature and meaning of dialogue:

-Dialogic relations have a specific nature: they can be reduced neither to the purely logical (even if dialectical) nor to the purely linguistic (compositional-syntactic) They are possible only between complete utterances of various speaking subjects...
+Dialogic relations have a specific nature: they can be reduced neither to the purely logical (even if dialectical) nor to the purely linguistic (compositional-syntactic).
+They are possible only between complete utterances of various speaking subjects...
 Where there is no word and no language, there can be no dialogic relations; they cannot exist among objects or logical quantities (concepts, judgments, and so forth).
 Dialogic relations presuppose a language, but they do not reside within the system of language.
 They are impossible among elements of a language.

-The Brazilian educationalist Paulo Freire, known for developing popular education, advanced dialogue as a type of pedagogy.
+The Brazilian educationalist Paulo Freire (1921-1997), known for developing popular education, advanced dialogue as a type of pedagogy.
 Freire held that dialogued communication allowed students and teachers to learn from one another in an environment characterised by respect and equality.
 A great advocate for oppressed peoples, Freire was concerned with praxis—action that is informed and linked to people's values.
 Dialogued pedagogy was not only about deepening understanding; it was also about making positive changes in the world: to make it better.

+The philosopher Jürgen Habermas (1929-2026) argued in The Theory of Communicative Action (1981) that it is the human capacity for rational dialogue which has sustained human societies.